-The OPI requests auditors ensure the districts disclose if the district was assessed as High-Risk status by the OPI in the prior fiscal year.
-If the district was designated as High Risk, the district must state what ramifications resulted from that designation and what progress has been made since the last assessment.
+The OPI requests auditors ensure the districts disclose any High-Risk status assessed by the OPI in the prior fiscal year.
+If the district was designated as High Risk, the district must state what ramifications resulted from the designation and what progress has been made since the last assessment.
 In addition, the district should state any changes since the prior audit that could affect the risk of the district such as key personnel changes, accounting software changes, or other important factors.